Percona-Lab/percona-docstreamer/readme.md

 * **Replica Sets:** It monitors the single primary node.
 * **Sharded Clusters:** It automatically discovers the cluster topology via the `config` database and opens direct connections to **every backend shard**.
 It then aggregates metrics across the entire cluster.
 If *any* single shard becomes overloaded, docStreamer pauses the migration globally to let that shard recover.

-docStreamer monitors two specific health indicators:
+docStreamer monitors one specific health indicator:

 #### 1. Global Lock Queue (`flow_control.target_max_queued_ops`)